elastic/terraform-provider-ec/docs/resources/ec_deployment_traffic_filter.md

 ### Rules

-The `rule` supports the following configuration options:
+The `rule` block supports the following configuration options:

 * `source` - (Required) Source type, IP or VPC endpoint, from which the ruleset accepts traffic.
 * `description` - (Optional) Description of this individual rule.